Obelisk (Sanssouci)

 The name of the palace is written a few steps beyond the obelisk.
 Likewise sketched by von Knobelsdorff, it indicates the boundary of Sanssouci Park.

-The decorative hieroglyphs were given over to the imagination of the artist and thus contain no text, as in the 18th century a translation of the ancient characters was not possible.
+The decorative hieroglyphs were created by the obelisk's designer based on the look of ancient Egyptian Hieroglyphic writing, but contain no text, as it would be some years before the 1822 discovery of the Rosetta Stone led to the ability to interpret the meaning of the pictograms.